opendatahub-io-contrib/ai-on-openshift/docs/tools-and-applications/mlflow/mlflow.md

 After enabling the odhApplication component, wait 1-2 minutes and the tile should appear in the Explorer view of the dashboard.

+!!! note
+    This feature requires ODH v1.4.1 or newer

 ### Test MLFlow

 - Go to the OpenShift Console and switch to Developer view.